WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

             <figure markdown>
             ![Webhook Debug POST 70](./assets/Webhook_JDS_Post.gif)
             </figure>
+        - Connect the exit of the **Webhook_Debug_JDSPost** node to the entry of the Agent Escalation menu node.

     Our flow is now ready to push events to our JDS workspace, we will use the JDS widget in the WxCC Agent Desktop to confirm it works.